evavanheese/evavanheese.github.io/README.md

-# Personal Academic Website

-Source code for my personal academic website, built with Astro and deployed via GitHub Pages.
+This repository contains the source code for my personal academic website.

+Visit the website here:
 https://evavanheese.github.io

-## Template

-Based on Astro Academia by Maior Barbero
+The site is built with Astro and based on the Astro Academia template by Maior Barbero:
 https://github.com/maiobarbero/astro_academia

-## License

 MIT License.
 © Eva van Heese.